- Expert advice

 How to Calculate the Cost Per Hour to Operate

-For instance, if you have an electric fireplace that consumes 5,000 watts and your kw/hr rate is .15 cents, then your total cost would be .75 cents per hour to operate the fireplace.
+For example, if you have an electric fireplace that consumes 5,000 watts and your kW/hr rate is .15 cents, then your total cost would be .75 cents per hour to operate the fireplace.

 What to Ask Yourself Before Choosing an Electric Fireplace?

 1. What type of flame technology do you want?

 If you’re looking for an inexpensive electric fireplace, then select a mechanical system as these are the least expensive.
 However, these types of fireplaces lack flame realism.
 For a more realistic flame, consider a water-based vapor fireplace or perhaps a gel fireplace.

 You might be asking, “what is the most realistic electric fireplace?
 Or, What is the most realistic electric fireplace insert?
 What flame technology does it include?
 For the most realistic fireplace experience consider a holographic electric fireplace that looks close to the real thing with little to no maintenance.

 2. What’s my budget?

 Depending on your choices of flame aesthetic, heating, and control — the price will vary.
 Prepare your budget in advance to understand how to make the best buying decision.